Lewis & Clark Style Guide

 Our References

 Note: In some matters of spelling and usage, there may be more than one acceptable option.
-We specify particular choices here with the intention of encouraging consistency throughout Lewis & Clark’s written materials.
+We specify particular choices here only with the intention of encouraging consistency throughout Lewis & Clark’s written materials.

 How Does This Work?